Actipro/WinForms-Controls/Documentation/topics/conversion/converting-to-v12-1.md

 Prior to this version, each WinForms product had separate version numbers (i.e., v4.0).
 In this version and moving forward, all WinForms products will now share the same version/build numbers so that it's easy to identify which assemblies work with which.
 The 2012.1 version will have version number 12.1, and so on, allowing you to also have a general idea of when the version was released (year 2012, first major release of that year).

-## UIStudio Split Into Separate Products
+## UIStudio Split into Separate Products

 What was formerly called UIStudio has been split into three separate products (Bars, Docking, and Navigation).
 They can now be purchased separately, or together in the WinForms Studio bundle.